spine-tools/Spine-Toolbox/docs/source/examples/gams_on_hpc.rst

     - ``--error``: Error file

 6. Edit the Slurm script by adding the license

+    The example project works fine with the demo license but for real use cases you need a Gams license.

 7. Submit job to Slurm Scheduler

 .. code-block:: bash